PH2M/logistic/README.md

         'columnFromFile' => 'newColumnName'
     ];
     ```
-- If necessary, override the `columnsFixedValue` parameter to add some fixed values (attribute set if it's not defined in your CSV file for example)
+- If necessary, override the `columnsFixedValue` variable to add some fixed values (attribute set if it's not defined in your CSV file for example)

 Add a custom object import
 --------------------------